IvanKobtsev/TypeBreeze/README.md

 Discovery follows the active file's TypeScript project configuration and includes unsaved source.
-Dependency packages, declaration files, excluded files, anonymous default exports, overloaded functions, unannotated or rest receivers, receivers containing type parameters, `any`, or `unknown`, and functions requiring a bound `this` are not extension candidates.
-TypeBreeze reports these exclusions as warnings in extension files.
+Dependency packages, declaration files, excluded files, anonymous default exports, overloaded functions, unannotated or rest receivers, receivers containing type parameters or `any`, standalone or nested `unknown` receivers, and functions requiring a bound `this` are not extension candidates.
+A top-level union such as `Error | unknown`, including one reached through type aliases, is supported as an explicit unknown-receiver extension and is suggested only when the current narrowed receiver type is exactly `unknown`.
+TypeBreeze reports unsupported declarations as warnings in extension files.
 Optional access offers only functions whose receiver covers the actual `null`, `undefined`, or combined nullish type of the expression.
 Generated code remains plain TypeScript and needs no TypeBreeze runtime.

 ## Mapping auto-generation